Examination Board: AQA

 Individuals, firms, markets and market failure

 This area introduces you to topics such as individual economic decision making, production, costs and revenue, perfect competition, imperfectly competitive markets and monopoly; the labour market; distribution of wealth and income; poverty and inequality and the market mechanism, market failure and government intervention in markets.

 Whilst studying this area you will cover topics such as financial markets and monetary policy, fiscal policy and government spending, and the international economy and globalisation.

-Careers: Having studied Economics possible career options includes accountancy, stockbroker, banker and online financial and business-related careers, however most require a higher level of education.
+Having studied economics possible career options include accountancy, stockbroker, banker and online financial and business-related careers.
+However, most require a higher level of education.
 A-level economics can lead to degrees in economics, business studies, social sciences and engineering.